freeCodeCamp/guide/src/pages/ruby/common_array_methods/index.md

 ```

 #### .last
-The .last methods accesses the last element of the array:
+The .last method accesses the last element of the array:

 ```
 array.last